tamunoWoks/Statistics/probability.md

 - **Probability is forward-looking:** it helps you predict outcomes before an experiment.
 - **Statistics is backward-looking:** it helps you learn from or analyze outcomes after they happen.
 - **They work hand in hand:** probability builds the foundation for many statistical methods (like hypothesis testing, confidence intervals, Bayesian inference).

+#### Key Note:
+While statistics involves analyzing data to infer possible causes, probability focuses on predicting data based on known causes.
+Understanding probability is important as it provides the language to describe the connection between data and underlying causes.